teimilola/teimilola.github.io/index.md

 <img class="profile-picture" src="me.png">

 I am a researcher and data scientist working in natural language processing.
-I am interested in how people express their subjective experiences through text, especially in the contexts of healthcare and the humanities.
-I use unsupervised machine learning methods and re-explore the evaluation of these methods when applied to small, brittle datasets.
+I am interested in modeling how people express their subjective experiences through text, especially in the contexts of healthcare and the humanities, and often in the setting of online communities.
+I rely on unsupervised machine learning methods, and I re-explore the evaluation of these methods when applied to small, brittle datasets.

 My past work has explored how people communicate their [pain levels]() to physicians, how postpartum people frame their [birth experiences](), and how the use of word embedding models require additional [stability tests]() when used to measure biases.